 Boca Raton Criminal Defense Attorney

-Any criminal accusation should be treated seriously and dealt with immediately with the assistance of qualified, experienced Boca Raton criminal defense attorneys.
-Even a misdemeanor conviction can mean the imposition of fines, jail time, and the establishment of a criminal record which can cause you to lose your job or prevent you from getting employment or a professional license.
+A criminal accusation should be treated seriously and dealt with immediately with the assistance of qualified, experienced Boca Raton criminal defense attorneys.
+Even a misdemeanor conviction can lead to the imposition of fines, jail time and the establishment of a criminal record which man cause you to lose your job or prevent you from obtaining employment or a professional license.
 An arrest or conviction can harm your reputation in the community and affect your personal home life as well.
-At Lavalle, Brown & Ronan, P.A., our Boca Raton criminal defense attorneys provide a strong defense against misdemeanor and felony charges and work to get the best result possible, from a dismissal of charges or not guilty verdict to favorable plea bargains, probation and alternative sentencing options.
+At Lavalle, Brown & Ronan, P.A., our Boca Raton criminal defense attorneys provide a strong defense against misdemeanor and felony charges and work to get the best result possible, from a dismissal of charges or not guilty verdict, to favorable settlement, probation and alternative sentencing options.
 Our experienced Boca Raton criminal attorneys help clients in all of the following areas:

 - Drug Crimes

 - Theft Crimes